cacophony-wj/licentia_black/README.md

 ## "All I want to be is a badass comic book hottie who fucks and cuts heads."

-### ATTENTION!
-"Fancy a different flavor of _Licentia_?"
-Alternate versions are available!

-Over the summer I got really randy and created my "Summer Profiles" which I no longer have time to support, but still make available to my users.

-**_Licentia SLOOT_** is standard _Licentia_ with sexier outfits on most female NPCs. **_Licentia COMBAT_** adds flashy third-person combat from [MCO](https://www.skyrim-guild.com/mods/attack) to _Licentia_. **_Licentia NEEDS_** is a _Licentia_ with old-school, punishing Survival mechanics. **_Licentia TOYS_** is a bondage-themed _Licentia_ with the [Toys & Love Adult Framework](https://virginmarie1.wixsite.com/toys). **_Licentia PITCH_** is an attempt at a much more forgiving version of what [Masterstroke](https://www.fgsmodlists.com/docs/masterstroke/) and [NEFARAM](https://github.com/ConsolidatedSky/NEFARAM) are going for. **_Licentia DEAD_** is an ill-advised Grindhouse Horror version of _Licentia_ featuring the [Serana Dead Sexy](https://www.nexusmods.com/skyrimspecialedition/mods/73589) series of mods. **_Licentia SAFE_** is a _Licentia_ with all the nudity and adult scenes removed... for some reason.
-I can't provide you with many more details, but you can find lists of all the mods included at [Load Order Library](https://loadorderlibrary.com/) if you run a search for "Licentia."
-You can find these "Summer Profiles" at this [MEGA link](https://mega.nz/fm/VKpWHarD).
-Please remember that these are severely out of date and you will need to manually download all of the files from **KaidanMod.com**'s [Archived Builds](https://kaidanmod.com/archived-builds/) to your _Wabbajack_ Downloads folder.
-Follow the readme closely and check elsewhere on [Licentia's Github](https://github.com/cacophony-wj/licentia_black/) for additional details on how to install them.

 ## Preamble

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.